-A student may withdraw from an Aurora College course or program without academic penalty if he or she withdraws prior to the completion of one half of the course or program delivery.
-A student may be permitted to withdraw, without academic penalty, from a course or program after the withdrawal deadline if his or her academic performance is significantly affected by extenuating circumstances.
+A student may withdraw from an Aurora College course or program without academic penalty they withdraw prior to the completion of one half of the course or program delivery.
+A student may be permitted to withdraw, without academic penalty, from a course or program after the withdrawal deadline if their academic performance is significantly affected by extenuating circumstances.